atlasphp/Atlas.Transit/README.md

 - Provides `select($domainClass) ... ->fetchDomain()` functionality for creating
   domain objects fluently from Atlas.Orm queries.

-Atlas.Transit has some reasonable prerequisites:
+Atlas.Transit depends on a number of conventions in the Domain implementation:

-- That the Mappers map 1:1 with Entity classes in a separate namespace, a la:
+- That the Domain objects be in an Entity or Aggregate namespace, under the same "parent" namespace, and that the Mappers map 1:1 with Entity classes.

     ```
     App/
         Domain/
             Aggregate/
-                ...
+                Discussion/
+                  Discussion.php
             Entity/
-                Foo/
-                    Foo.php
-                    FooCollection.php
-                    FooConverter.php
-            Value/
-                ...
+                Thread/
+                    Thread.php
+                    ThreadCollection.php
+                Reply/
+                    Reply.php
+                    ReplyCollection.php
         DataSource/
-            Foo/
-                Foo.php
-                FooRecord.php
-                FooRecordSet.php
+            Thread/
+                Thread.php # mapper
+                ThreadRecord.php
+                ThreadRecordSet.php
     ```

 - That you can build an entire domain Entity or Aggregate from the values in a